For many people (especially those with Executive Function challenges), managing money can be really stressful. If you can relate...

 Learn about symptoms, risks, and solutions for Executive Dysfunction.

 Executive Function skills enable us to plan, focus attention, remember instructions, get started on work, and manage multiple tasks.
-When an individual struggles with these types of tasks on a regular basis, they're experiencing Executive Dysfunction, meaning cognitive, emotional, and behavioral difficulties that impact one's ability to succeed in their academic, professional, and personal lives
+When an individual struggles with these types of tasks on a regular basis, they're experiencing Executive Dysfunction, meaning cognitive, emotional, and behavioral difficulties that impact one's ability to succeed in their academic, professional, and personal lives.

 Up to 90 percent of those with ADHD struggle with Executive Dysfunction, which impairs goal-directed behavior.
 And while Executive Dysfunction is a symptom of ADHD, you don’t need to have a diagnosis of ADHD to struggle with it.
 Left untreated, Executive Dysfunction can result in poor grades, low self-esteem, increased stress, strained relationships, mental & physical health problems, and more.

-Procrastination is a difficulty in starting or initiating tasks.
+Procrastination is difficulty in starting or initiating tasks.
 Of all the Executive Dysfunction symptoms, procrastination is one of the most common that our clients seek coaching for.
 At times, even successful, high-achieving individuals may struggle to begin a difficult or less-than-exciting task.
 However, when this becomes a regular habit - one that leads to last-minute scrambles, time-wasting, stress, and missed opportunities - it can have serious consequences on our academic and personal lives.

 Executive Dysfunction vs Procrastination